Yield Optimizer Stack Adapt

 With its affordable admission prices, the Abilene Zoo offers a thrifty way to enjoy a spring afternoon in West Texas.

-Tour Texas Tip: Make sure to say “howdy” to zome of the zoo's newest additions, including capybaras, a new lion pride on temporary loan from the Fort Worth Zoo, three baby giraffes, and a young colobus monkey.
+Tour Texas Tip: Make sure to say “howdy” to some of the zoo's newest additions, including capybaras, a new lion pride on temporary loan from the Fort Worth Zoo, three baby giraffes, and a young colobus monkey.

 Find Your Favorite Children’s Book Characters

 While you’re hunting for storybook sculptures, don’t miss out on everything else downtown Abilene has going on.
-Stop by the National Center for Children's Literature, browse the selection of Texas-made goods at Texas Star Trading Co., and savor delicious seafood and delectable comfort food dishes at Cypress Street Station (or many of the other nearby restaurants).
+Stop by the National Center for Children's Illustrated Literature, browse the selection of Texas-made goods at Texas Star Trading Co., and savor delicious seafood and delectable comfort food dishes at Cypress Street Station (or many of the other nearby restaurants).
 Then head to Candies by Vletas, a legendary local maker of fine chocolates founded by two brothers who emigrated from Greece in 1912.

 Tour Texas Travel Tip: The best way to go on your storybook sculpture scavenger hunt is by using the GooseChase Adventure app for either Android or iPhone